-2020 US\$000 2019 US\$000
+2021 US\$000 2020 US\$000

-Non-credit impaired trade receivables 23 5
+Non-credit impaired trade receivables 16 23

 Credit impaired trade receivables 62 62

-Total impairment losses 85 67
+Total impairment losses 78 85

 The Group's exposure to credit risk is influenced by the characteristics of the individual racetracks and the settling agents operating on behalf of these tracks.
-The racetracks themselves are influenced by many factors, including the product they offer, supporting sources of revenue they might generate, such as offering simulcast, slots or sports wagering facilities, current economic conditions, ownership structure and so on, all of which can affect their liquidity.
+The racetracks themselves are influenced by many factors, including the product they offer, supporting sources of revenue they might generate, such as offering simulcast, slots or sports wagering facilities, current economic conditions, ownership structure, state laws and so on, all of which may affect their liquidity and ability to operate.

 The Group limits its exposure to credit risk by regular settling and verification of balances due to and from settling agents, with standard terms of one month.
-While there is on occasion debt that is slower to be settled, historical settlements for the last five years show that of the current trade receivable balance, greater than 99% would be expected to be received.
+While there is on occasion debt that is slower to be settled, historical settlements for at least the last six years show that of the current trade receivable balance, greater than 99% would be expected to be received.

-In addition, more than 75% of the current Group customers have transacted with the Group for five years or more and none of these customers balances have been specifically impaired in that period.
+In addition, the majority of the current Group customers have transacted with the Group for five years or more and none of these customers balances have been specifically impaired in that period.

-While there has been an obvious impact from Covid-19 across many industries worldwide, horse racing was one of the few events that managed to maintain some activity during the initial months of the pandemic.
-There was a natural slowdown of settlements from settling agents and tracks, but overall, the Group has currently suffered no losses from the receivables that were due.
-Nevertheless, the Group has taken a more conservative approach to the assessment of the Weighted Average Loss Rate and increased these rates to reflect the added risk that exists under current market conditions.
+While there has been an impact from Covid-19 across many industries worldwide, horse racing was one of the few events that managed to maintain some activity during the initial months of the pandemic, and which therefore assisted in the recommencement of operations for those tracks which had temporarily halted operations for a period of time.
+While we saw a slowdown of settlements from settling agents and tracks at the end of 2019/20, settlements and recovery are now back in line with general terms of business.
+The Group has continued to take a conservative approach to the assessment of the Weighted Average Loss Rate and maintained rates that are considered to reflect the risk that exists under current market conditions.

-The following table provides information about exposure to credit risk and expected credit losses for trade receivables as at 31 May 2020:
+The following table provides information about exposure to credit risk and expected credit losses for trade receivables as at 31 May 2021: